 A character has to offer a gift or surrender an item, plot-relevant or not, and handle it to another person.
-The decision is made, there's no turning around possible, but yet... he or she is very reluctant to cede this thing, and still stubbornly cling to it.
+The decision is made, there's no turning around possible, but yet... he or she is very reluctant to cede this thing and still stubbornly clings to it.
 Frequently, a short tug-of-war follows until the item finally changes hands.

-There might be plenty of reasons for this, from the character having emotional attachment to the item, or simply disliking the other person and loathing the idea of relenting anything to him.
+There might be plenty of reasons for this, from the character having emotional attachment to the item or from simply disliking the other person and loathing the idea of relenting anything to him or her.
 It can be part of a hostage exchange or other unsavory deal, like blackmail.
 If what's handled is money and the person is notoriously stingy, the trope is even more likely to happen.
 The move being rather childish, it is often used to show that a character isn't very mature.

 - In Dilbert, when Wally asks if he can spare a pen, Dilbert offers one to him only after bidding it farewell at length.
 Wally asks instead for a pen that Dilbert's had "less of an emotional relationship with."

 - The Boxtrolls: Archibald Snatcher brings back Lord Portley-Rind's white hat, that he found in the middle of the street, to his owner.
 However, since he covets the hat (and the position it entails), he only gives it back after lots of procrastination and a prolonged tug-of-war between him and Lord Portley-Rind.